gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 processed by the Chunk Protection Operator for protection.
 This results in a DTLS 1.3 record encapsulated in a DTLS chunk.

-The use of the DTLS 1.3 handshake for initial mutual authentication, key establishment, and periodic re-authentication and rekeying with Diffie-Hellman of the DTLS chunk protection is defined in separate documents, (see {{key-management-considerations}}).
+The method of secure key-managment, e.g. based on DTLS 1.3, providing initial mutual authentication, key establishment, and periodic re-authentication and rekeying with Diffie-Hellman of the DTLS chunk protection is defined in separate documents, (see
+{{key-management-considerations}}).
 To prevent downgrade attacks affecting the DTLS Key Management negotiation the DTLS Key Management Method should implement specific procedures when deriving keys.

 The Chunk Protection Operator performs protection operations on all chunks of an SCTP packet.